linkerd/website/linkerd.io/content/2.16/features/protocol-detection.md

-In practice, protocol detection timeouts typically happen when the application is using a protocol where the server sends data before the client does (such as SMTP) or a protocol that proactively establish connections without sending data (such as Memcache).
+In practice, protocol detection timeouts typically happen when the application is using a protocol where the server sends data before the client does (such as SMTP) or a protocol that proactively establishes connections without sending data (such as Memcache).
 In this case, everything will work, but Linkerd will introduce an unnecessary 10 second delay before connection establishment.